pip-services/pip-services-docs/content/en/node/commons/validate/excluded_rule.md

 ### Methods

 #### validate
-Validates the given value.
-None of the values set in this ExcludedRule object must exist in the value that is given for validation to pass.
+Validates the given value. null of the values set in this ExcludedRule object must exist in the value that is given for validation to pass.

 > `public` validate(path: string, schema: [Schema](../schema), value: any, results: [ValidationResult](../validation_result)[]): void